 For provincially regulated, non-unionized tourism employers, the Employment Standards Act of British Columbia (“ESA” or the “Act”) is probably the most important and frequently referenced piece of employment legislation.
 The purpose of this legislation is to provide the minimum standards, legal rights and responsibilities of both employers and employees.

-Update: Effective June 1, 2019, the BC Government increased the general minimum wage to $13.85 and the liquor server minimum wage to $12.70.
-Further increases are expected every June until 2021.
+Update: Effective June 1, 2020, the BC Government increased the general minimum wage to $14.60 per hour and the liquor server minimum wage to $13.95 per hour.
+Further increases are expected in June 2021.
 As of May 1, 2011, the first job/training wage has been removed.
 For more information, please visit our Minimum Wage article.

 It is important for employers to become familiar with the provisions of the Act and to understand how these provisions are interpreted and applied by the Employment Standards Branch, which is the administrative body charged with dealing with complaints under the Act.

 Section 2 of the ESA sets out the purposes of the Act as follows:

 - to ensure that employees in BC receive at least basic standards of compensation and conditions of employment;

 - to promote the fair treatment of employees and employers;

 - to encourage open communication between employers and employees;